TheDarthFather/Magic-Halloween/README.md

 **1. Magic-Halloween resource pack** is needed for some custom models.
 You have a few options available:
 1. Use directly the [merged pack](https://download.mc-packs.net/pack/ad733ccf10d2f0a9bdb4d88e6cfe51a1322298e1.zip) between Magic-HiRess and MagicHalloween, by setting up the link into you config as per below instructions.
-2. Download the [merged pack](https://download.mc-packs.net/pack/ad733ccf10d2f0a9bdb4d88e6cfe51a1322298e1.zip) between Magic-HiRess and MagicHalloween.
+2. Download the [merged pack](https://download.mc-packs.net/pack/ad733ccf10d2f0a9bdb4d88e6cfe51a1322298e1.zip) between Magic-HiRess, MagicHalloween and merge it with your server resource pack, if you have one.
-3. Download the [MagicHalloweenRP](https://github.com/TheDarthFather/Magic-Halloween/blob/main/dependences/resource-pack/MagicHalloweenRP.zip) pack and merge it with the Magic Pack version of your choice.
+3. Download the [MagicHalloweenRP](https://github.com/TheDarthFather/Magic-Halloween/blob/main/dependences/resource-pack/MagicHalloweenRP.zip) pack and merge it with the Magic Pack version of your choice and with your server resource pack, if you have one.

-Of course you need to merge it as well with your server resource pack, if you have one and than setup the RP as per below config.

 Great tool for merging RPs [here](https://merge.elmakers.com/)